PiSupply/PiJuice/Hardware/README.md

 ## Switches

+SW1 is power button by default:
+·        Single press to power on (release in less than 800 ms), ·        Long press of at least 10 seconds to halt,
+·        Long press of at least 20 seconds to cut power.
+SW2 is user button by default, configured to trigger user scripts:
+·        Single press in less than 400ms to invoke “USER_FUNC1”, ·        Double press within 600ms to invoke “USER_FUNC2”.

+SW3 is user button by default, configured to trigger user scripts:
+·        Press will invoke “USER_FUNC3”,
+·        Release will invoke “USER_FUNC4”.
+Default settings can be overridden in “Buttons” tab of Pijuice HAT configuration window.

+There are fixed button functions:
+·        Dual long press of SW1 and SW2 for 20 seconds will reset Pijuice HAT configuration to default (this applies to mcu configuration only).
+·        Holding pressed SW3 while powering up Pijuice will initiate bootloader (used only in cases when ordinary initiation through I2C does not works because of damaged firmware).

 ### Defaults
 - can you tell me specification of button to connect to J5?
 Just momentary push button?
 And it connects to same as one of the other buttons SW1-3?
 Which one?
 It needs to be simple tactile pushbutton and connects parallel to SW1.